GSI-HPC/xrd-customquota-oss/Readme.md

 # CustomQuotaOss

-A XRootD OSS plug-in to overwrite XRootD's base implementation for space usage statistics with calls to the lustre quota API on a singular lustre mount.
+A XRootD OSS plug-in to overwrite XRootD's base implementation for space usage statistics with information gathered on a file that can be written to from another service.

-## Warning
+## Building/Compiling

-The sources include XRootD and lustre header files (especially lustre/lustreapi.h,lustre/lustre_user.h) and needs to be linked against the lustre api library. (-llustreapi)
+To create the shared library plug-in, run make in the "src" directory.

-## Compiling
+For this to work, you have to make

-To create the plug-in shared library, run make in the "src" directory.
+1) the XRootD-Headers in your  includes-path (CPLUS_INCLUDE_PATH)
-For this to work, you need to set 2 environmental variables:
+2) the XRootD-Client library in library-path ([Try to use LD_LIBRARY_PATH es rare as possible](https://www.hpc.dtu.dk/?page_id=1180)).

-* Set *XRD_PATH* to the top level of your current xrootd installation.
+accessible to the build system.

-* Set *LUSTRE_PATH* to the top level of your current lustre installation(with header files).
+Running 'make' will then create the shared library "LibXrdCustomQutaOss.so"

-This will create the shared library "LibXrdLustreOss.so"
+For further information on the build process, have a look at the [Containerfile](/Containerfile).

 ## Rocky8 RPM build container